DCoder206/notebook-to-py/README.md

-# Python Notebook to script Converter
+# Python Notebook to script converter
 A tool to export Jupyter notebooks as Python files

 ## Description